 Legal Requirements For Arborists

-You need to be sure that your contractor has both workers' compensation and liability insurance.
+It would be best if you were sure that your contractor has workers' compensation and liability insurance.
 This is one of the most crucial boxes to check.
-Although it might appear to be obvious to some, a significant number of customers ignore this step.
+Although it might appear evident to some, many customers ignore this step.

 Credentials For Arborists

-It is in your best interest to maintain a long-term relationship with your arborist, just as it is with your medical practitioner.
-It is not unusual for a tree to have structural collapse or health problems as a result of an event that took place in the distant past.
-An arborist that is familiar with the history of your yard will be able to provide you with knowledge that is extremely helpful when evaluating potential problems.
+It is in your best interest to maintain a long-term relationship with your arborist, just as with your medical practitioner.
+It is not unusual for a tree to have structural collapse or health problems due to an event in the distant past.
+An arborist that is familiar with the history of your yard will be able to provide you with the knowledge that is extremely helpful when evaluating potential problems.